 Rigorous approach to the concepts underlying the calculus, building on the fundamental idea of the limit within the real number system.
 Topics include metric spaces, continuity, the derivative, the Riemann integral, and series of constants and functions.
-Prerequisites: MATH 201 or 204, 221 and 241.
+Prerequisites: MATH 201 or 204, 221 and 241 and junior standing or permission.